elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Not every time.
 We can use event delegation instead.
-All events are DOM events, with capturing and bubbling, but usually, only the bubbling stage gets used for event delegation.
+All events are DOM events, with capturing and bubbling, but we usually, only use the bubbling stage for event delegation.
 We can catch all errors using db.onerror handler for reporting or other purposes.
-If an error gets entirely handled, we do not want to report it.
+If an error get handled, we do not want to report it.
 We can stop the bubbling and use db.onerror by using event.stopPropagation() in request.onerror.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />